-The size of the proposed house (I 700 sq. ft.) is similar to or smaller than the four existing houses on from 23rd Avenue.
+The size of the proposed house (1700 sq. ft.) is similar to or smaller than the four existing houses on 23rd Avenue.
 Architectural styles vary widely in the area.
-The design submitted has Cottage/Craftsman elements with steep roofs, shingles, divided window lites, a stone fireplace and curved brackets.
+The design submitted has Cottage / Craftsman style elements - steep rook, shingles, divided window lites, a stone fireplace and curved brackets.
 The colors submitted show a dark green composition shingle roof, natural shingles and dark green trim.
 These colors will be compatible with the adjacent houses and will blend with the landscape.